ricardodeazambuja/MSCogServ-Bing-Speech-API/README.md

 # MSCogServ-Bing-Speech-API
-Accessing Bing Speech API using an IPython notebook
+Accessing Bing Speech Recognition API using an IPython notebook